dendronhq/dendron-site/vault/project.n.2020.seeds.md

 Dendron lets anyone publish an online version of the notes inside their Dendron vault.
 The [Dendron Website](https://dendron.so/) is an example of a published vault.

-The seed bank is a project to 1) make it simpler for people to publish their notes and 2) to curate notes from existing open source material.
+Dendron seeds is a project to 1) make it simpler for people to publish their notes and 2) to curate notes from existing open source material.

 1. For publishing their own notes, this means that anyone, even without a developer background, should be able to go from first creating a workspace to having a published vault in under 5 minutes.
 The ideal workflow.